 - Limitations: They cost more upfront.
 They need electricity for fans or heating.
 You still need to manage them regularly, even with long emptying cycles.
 They also need specific temperatures and good ventilation for composting to work well.

-4. Dry Flush Toilets ¨C Your Innovative Shed Sanitation Solution!
+4. Dry Flush Toilets ¨ Your Innovative Shed Sanitation Solution!

 Dry flush toilets represent a cutting-edge advancement in modern no-plumbing sanitation technology.
 They employ an automated system to individually seal and encapsulate waste using durable film after each use.
 Modiwell dry flush toilet is a prime example of this innovative application.